-You need to get a solicitor to draft a ‘consent order’ if you want to make an agreement legally binding.
+You need to get a solicitor to draft a ‘consent order’ and ask a court to approve it - this makes it legally binding.

-This is a legal document that confirms your agreement, and can include details on how you are going to divide up your assets, including:
+A consent order is a legal document that confirms your agreement.
+It explains how you’re going to divide up assets like:

 It can also include arrangements for maintenance payments, including child maintenance.